Dr. Mary Ann M. Carolan

 Prof. Carolan has published articles on Italian authors Dante Alighieri, Elsa Morante, Grazia DeLedda, and Alessandro Manzoni as well as on film directors Michelangelo Antonioni, Sergio Leone, Ettore Scola and Ferzan Ozpetek.
 She has also written about the role of women in Italian American comedies such as Moonstruck, My Cousin Vinny, and Married to the Mob.
 In addtion, she has published on the teaching of language and literature in Italian Studies curricula.
 Her work has appeared in Modern Language Notes, ADFL Bulletin, Literature Interpretation Theory, Rivista di studi italiani, Romance Languages Annual and Quaderni d'italianistica.

-Prof. Carolan's book, The Transatlantic Gaze: Italian Cinema, American Film (State University Press of New York, forthcoming), documents the sustained and profound artistic impact of Italian cinema upon filmmakers in the United States from the postwar period to the new millenium.
+Prof. Carolan's book, The Transatlantic Gaze: Italian Cinema, American Film (State University Press of New York, 2014), documents the sustained and profound artistic impact of Italian cinema upon filmmakers in the United States from the postwar period to the new millenium.
 This analysis acknowledges the influence of Italian directors Michelangelo Antonioni, Vittorio DeSica, Federico Fellini, Sergio Leone, and Roberto Rossellini on the transformations and innovations of genres such as neorealism, comedy, western, and art film in the works of American directors Woody Allen, Lee Daniels, Brian DePalma, Neil LaBute, Spike Lee, and Quentin Tarantino.
-The Transatlantic Gaze will be released on March 1, 2014.
 Her current book-length project, Orienting Italy: China through the Lens of Italian Filmmakers, examines the ways in which Italian directors have employed documentary, historical fiction, and fictional narratives to represent China and its people both at home and abroad in Italy.

 A member of the Modern Languages Association, the American Association of Teachers of Italian and the American Association of Italian Studies, Prof. Carolan regularly presents papers at universities and conferences in the United States and in Europe.